gopal-mahajan/data-exchange-application/README.md

 Build the project using - mvn clean install

-Run the project and follow any one of the following steps for API calls:
+Run the project and follow any one of the following steps to run the application:
 1) add configuration in intellij - add main class - "com.data.kaveri.dataexchange.IoTDataExchangeApplication"
 2) java -jar <path_to_repo>\data-exchange\target\data-exchange-0.0.1-SNAPSHOT.jar